Training is important, especially for puppies, but rest assured you can definitely teach old dogs new tricks as well.

 This can be very beneficial for new dog owners or those who are having any areas of difficulty with regards to training their dogs.
 Commonly this may be for newly acquired dogs, dogs who have specific training issues, suffer anxiety or other unwanted behaviours.
 There are some great dog trainers in Hong Kong who will come to your home.

 HK Dog Training – Rosalind Cheung is a USA qualified dog trainer who has been training dogs in Hong Kong since 2002.
-She offers both group and private classes. firstname.lastname@example.org.
-Note that lessons are only offered on Hong Kong Island.
+She offers both group and private classes.
+Rosalind's email is firstname.lastname@example.org, and her website is www.hkdogtraining.com Note that lessons are only offered on Hong Kong Island.

 Sometimes pets have or develop issues that require more than a trainer’s services.
 If your dog suffers from severe anxiety, aggression or dominance issues or you haven’t been able to resolve behavioural problems by yourself or with a trainer you may need a behaviourist.